VidMob/azure-sdk-for-media-services-java-samples/azure-media-azuread-authentication/README.md

 4. Run the sample.

-# Connect to Media Services API with service principal and client certificate
+### Using service principal with client certificate

-To connect to the Media Services API by using the service principal option with a client certificate, you first need to create a 2048 bits private key and its corresponding X509 certificate which, in turn, needs to be imported into the Azure AD App.
+To connect to the Media Services API by using the service principal option with a client certificate, you first need to create a 2048 bits private key and its corresponding X509 certificate which, in turn, needs to be imported into the Azure AD application.

-1. Create the private key and the certificate with `openssl`
+1. Create the private key and the certificate with `openssl`.

     First, create an RSA private key of 2048 bits and a X509 certificate (a public key) based on the former.

         $ openssl genrsa -out private.key 2048
         $ openssl req -new -x509 -key private.key -out publickey.cer -days 365

-    Then, create a PKCS12 container including both keys, this file will be later consumed by the Java SDK
+    Then, create a PKCS12 container file including both keys (you will need to specify a password).
+This file will be later consumed by the Java SDK.

         $ openssl pkcs12 -export -out keystore.pfx -inkey private.key -in publickey.cer

-1. Generate a base64 fingerprint from the certificate
+1. Generate a base64 fingerprint from the certificate.

     To get the certificate fingerprint in base64 format, run the following command in `bash`.